Daniel-KM/Omeka-S-module-SearchSolr/README.md

 1. Installation
     1. Install Solr (see a Solr tutorial or documentation, or [below for Debian]).
-    2. Create a Solr index (= "node", "core" or "collection") (see [below "Solr management"]), that is named `omeka` or whatever you want (use it for the path in point 2.1).
+    2. Create a Solr index (= "core", "collection", or "node") (see [below "Solr management"]), that is named `omeka` or whatever you want (use it for the path in point 2.1).
-    3. Install the [Search] module.
+    3. Install the module [Search].
-    4. Install this module.
+    4. Install this module [Search adapter for Solr].
 2. In Solr admin
-    1. A default node `default` is automatically added, and it is linked to the default install of Solr with the path `solr/omeka`.
+    1. A default core `default` is automatically added, and it is linked to the default install of Solr with the path `solr/omeka`.
 It contains a default list of mappings for Dublin Core elements too.
-    2. Check if this node is working, or configure it correctly (host, port, and path of the Solr instance): the status should be `OK`.
+    2. Check if this core is working, or configure it correctly (host, port, and path of the Solr instance): the status should be `OK`.
-    3. This default node can be customized if needed, for example to force the queries to be a "OR" query (default) or a "AND" query (more common).
+    3. This default core can be customized if needed, for example to force the queries to be a "OR" query (default) or a "AND" query (more common).
 3. In Search admin
     1 .
 Create an index
-        1. Add a new index with name `Default` or whatever you want, using the Solr adapter and the `default` node.
+        1. Add a new index with name `Default` or whatever you want, using the Solr adapter and the `default` core.
         2. Launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
     2. Create a page